Evaluating Theta Derivatives with Rational Characteristics: Theta Derivatives with Characteristics from

 Turning to the case where $\varepsilon=\frac{1}{2}$ and $\delta$ is either $\frac{1}{2}$ or $\frac{3}{2}$, a parameter that we shall write as $\frac{2\mp1}{2}$, we find that $\beta=\pm i$.
 An argument similar to the previous paragraph yields the same constant coefficient, while now $q^{l(4n-3)/4}$ comes multiplied by $2\pi i(\pm i)^{l}$ and $q^{l(4n-1)/4}$ has a multiplier of $-2\pi i(\mp i)^{l}$.
-The terms with even $l$ (or equivalently even $N$) can be analyzed just like the case of characteristics $\big[{1/2 \atop 0}\big]$ (but with the variable multiplied by 2), thus yielding the common terms in Equations \eqref{1/21/2} and \eqref{1/23/2}.
-For odd $N$ we can take the sign out of the powers, and obtain a coefficient of $\pm2\pi i \cdot i^{l}$ in front of both terms $q^{l(4n-3)/4}$ and $q^{l(4n-1)/4}$.
-Writing $N$ for the exponent and $d=l$, we obtain from part $(i)$ of Lemma \ref{recogser} that this is $\mp\frac{\pi}{2}$ times the part of the series from part $(i)$ of Proposition \ref{theta1} involving only odd powers of $q^{1/4}$, which yields the remaining terms by part $(i)$ of Corollary \ref{pow2twist}.
-This completes the proof of the theorem. \end{proof}
+The terms with even $l$ (or equivalently even $N$) can be analyzed just in the proof of Equation \eqref{1/20} (but with the variable multiplied by 2---we are also implicitly using the last assertion of part $(i)$ of Lemma \ref{recogser}), thus yielding the common terms in Equations \eqref{1/21/2} and \eqref{1/23/2}.
+For odd $N$ we can take the sign out of the powers, and obtain a coefficient of $\pm2\pi i \cdot i^{l}$ in front of both terms $q^{l(4n-3)/4}$ and $q^{l(4n-1)/4}$, i.e., in front of any term of the form $q^{l(2m-1)/4}$ with non-negative $m$ (and odd $l$).
+The resulting coefficient of $q^{N/4}$ (for odd $N$) is again $\mp\frac{\pi}{2}s_{1}(N)=\frac{\pi i}{2}\cdot\pm is_{1}(N)$ by part $(i)$ of Lemma \ref{recogser} (with $d=l$), which yields the remaining terms in Equations \eqref{1/21/2} and \eqref{1/23/2} by part $(i)$ of Corollary \ref{pow2twist}.
+This completes the proof of the theorem. \end{proof} We remark that Equation \eqref{01/2} appears as Equation (3.1) of \cite{[M3]}.